Central–Eastern Malayo-Polynesian languages: Subgrouping

 Wallacea is the group of islands within the red area.
 The Weber Line is in blue.
 The Central Malayo-Polynesian (CMP) languages are located almost exclusively within Wallacea.
-Other language groups in Wallacea include the Celebic, and South Sulawesi languages.
+Other language groups in Wallacea include the North Halmahera, Celebic, and South Sulawesi languages.

 In the original proposal, CEMP is divided into Central Malayo-Polynesian (CMP) and Eastern Malayo-Polynesian (EMP).
 However, CMP is generally understood to be a cover term for the non-EMP languages within CEMP, which form a linkage at best rather than a valid clade.

 The Central Malayo-Polynesian languages may form a linkage.
 They are for the most part poorly attested, but they do not appear to constitute a coherent group.
 Many of the proposed defining features of CMP are not found in the geographic extremes of the area.
-Therefore some linguists consider it a linkage; a conservative classification might consider CMP to be a convenient term for those Central–Eastern languages which are not Eastern Malayo-Polynesian (Grimes 1991).
+Therefore, some linguists consider it a linkage; a conservative classification might consider CMP to be a convenient term for those Central–Eastern languages which are not Eastern Malayo-Polynesian (Grimes 1991).

 The Eastern Malayo-Polynesian languages extend from the coasts of Halmahera across the Pacific.
 This subgroup is still controversial as it is solely based on lexical evidence, with no shared phonological innovations.
 In contrast, the two individual branches, South Halmahera–West New Guinea and Oceanic, each are well-defined by phonological and lexical innovations, and universally accepted as valid subgroups.